aleamb/ircprobe/README.md

 **WORK IN PROGRESS**

-modprobe test an IRC daemon creating thousands of connections tah wiil send hundred of messages, measuring lag between receptions.
+modprobe test an IRC daemon creating thousands of connections that will send hundred of messages, measuring lag between receptions.

 Lag stats are written in a data file in current directory.
 Format is: